tenstorrent/tt-metal/docs/source/libraries/tt_dnn.rst

 Experimental Operations
 =======================

-Operations in this section are experimental, don't have full support, and may behave in unexpectedx ways.
+Operations in this section are experimental, don't have full support, and may behave in unexpected ways.

 Fused Operations from ``tt_lib`` Mini-Graph Library
 ---------------------------------------------------